 Low Nitrogen Sires - can we select for reduced nitrogen excretion?

-Last week we summarised a study on using duration controlled grazing as a potential option to reduce nitrogen (N) losses to the environment.
+Previously we have summarised a study on using duration controlled grazing as a potential option to reduce nitrogen (N) losses to the environment.

-This week we are exploring a different tool in the toolbox; breeding cows to have lower milk urea nitrogen (MUN) in the hope it reduces urinary nitrogen (UN).
+This post we are exploring a different tool in the toolbox; breeding cows to have lower milk urea nitrogen (MUN) in the hope it reduces urinary nitrogen (UN).

 Breeding cattle for lower milk urea nitrogen (MUN) is one tool in the toolbox with the potential to reduce nitrogen losses.